Ali-hey-0/owasp/week1/SQL_Injection/sqlmap.md

 SQLMap is a powerful tool for detecting and exploiting SQL injection flaws.
 However, it should **only be used ethically** (e.g., penetration testing with permission).

-Would you like a step-by-step demo of a real-world attack scenario?